+Prices exclude ta

+Types of tax forms

+tax forms.
+If you are not sure

+The standard long form

+The short form; use this one if your taxable income is

+under \$50,000 and you have no itemized deductions

-Types of tax forms e are simple guidelines for osing one of the three basi rorm 1940EZ The quick form, use this one if you are under 55 and have taxable income under \$50,000; you must claim only one personal exemption for yourself and have no itemized deductions, no other taxes and no tax credits
+The quick form; use this one if you are under 65 and have taxable income under \$50,000; you must claim only

+one personal exemption for yourself and have no itemized

+deductions, no other taxes and no tax credits

+SOURCE: Internal Revenue Service

+your tax accountant.

+Form 1040

 Form 1040A

-E Form 1040EZ
+쀎 Form 1040EZ

-The world under the microscope

-"How to Care For & Use the Compound Microscope" was again of fered by PCC's Office of Continuing Education, under the instruction of Dr. John Shiber, on Saturday morning, March 6th, Many children and acveral adults from both Floyd and Johnson counties enrolled in the fascinating class.

-As each participant sat before a microscope for participant sat before a microscope.
-Shiber coplained the parts of his dedicate instrument, their care, and usage.
+Top students Prestonsburg Community College students recently presented a speech to faculty at PCC in a bid to be named to Who's Who Among University students.
+The world under the microscope "How to Care For & Use the Compound Microscope" was again offered by PCC's Office of Continuing Education, under the instruction of Dr. John Shiber, on Saturday morning, March 6th.
+Many children and several adults from both Floyd and Johnson counties enrolled in the fascinating class.
+As each participant sat before a microscope in the zoology laboratory, Dr. Shiber explained the parts of this delicate instrument, their care, and usage.
 He even showed them how to carry it.
-"Is mow that you are all very strong and can easily carry this microscope in one hand." he said, "but even the strongest scientists do not carry a microscope with one hand.
+"I know that you are all very strong and can easily carry this microscope in one hand," he said, 'but even the strongest scientists do not carry a microscope with one hand.
 They always carry it with one hand holding the arm and the other hand supporting it from beneath the base."
 The students were then invited to look at slides under their microscopes; some of which were already prepared, and others which the students were encouraged to prepare themselves under Dr. Shiber's supervision.
-Some slides they prepared were of drops of pond water in which, under microscopes in the supervision.
+Some slides they prepared were of drops of pond water in which, under microscopic magnification, can be seen hundreds of minute animal and plantlike protozoans.

-$\mathbf{d}$

-scopic magnification, can be seen hundreds of minute animal and plant-like protozoans.
 They looked at human cells which they had scraped from the inside of their own cheeks with the blunt end of a toothpick.
-They put drops of water which contained specimens of a one-celled green alga, called Chlorella on other sides, and great laughter and commotion erupted when they pulled in the state of the contained special pair from classmates.

-motion erupted when they putted single strands of hair from classmates' heads in order to see what they looked like under the microscope.
-Among the prepared slides available were those of head life, ticks, fleas, and mites, which seemed to attract the younger participants in particular.
-Some of the older students seemed to be more interested in view. particular.
-Some of the older students seemed to be more interested in viewing the slides they had prepared themselves under different magnifications and drawing what they saw, free hand, according to the written instructions Dr. Shiter provided.
-For the more experienced, there were live cultures of the adult fruitfly.
-Drosophilia melanogaster, from which they could catract the sailvary glands and view the giant chromosomes therein, using a specified procedure.

-Before leaving the laboratory, everyone received copies of various articles which Dr. Shiber has written on such animals as reptiles (including two articles on snakes and tribuding two articles on snakes and tribuding two articles on snakes and with the opportunity not only to learn in the classroom, but also to leave the session with scientific "ammunition" to learn even more on their own.
+They put drops of water which contained specimens of a one-celled green alga, called Chlorella on other slides, and great laughter and commotion erupted when they pulled single strands of hair from classmates' heads in order to see what they looked like under the microscope.
+Among the prepared slides available were those of head lice, ticks, fleas, and mites, which seemed to attract the younger participants in particular.
+Some of the older students seemed to be more interested in viewing the slides they had prepared themselves under different magnifications and drawing what they saw, free hand, according to the written instructions Dr. Shiber provided.
+For the more experienced, there were live cultures of the adult fruitfly, Drosophilia melanogaster, from which they could extract the salivary glands and view the giant chromosomes therein, using a specified procedure.
+Before leaving the laboratory, everyone received copies of various articles which Dr. Shiber has written on such animals as reptiles (including two articles on snakes and turtles indigenous to Kentucky), spiders, and insects.
+These provided them with the opportunity not only to learn in the classroom, but also to leave the session with scientific "ammunition" to learn even more on their own.